 Students aged 16–19 who are in care, care leavers, claiming Income Support/Universal Credit in their own name, or claiming both ESA and DLA or a PIP in their own name, will be eligible for a bursary of up to £1,200 to support them during their studies.
 Those eligible for free school meals (from low income households and young carers) may also be able to access financial support via the College Discretionary Bursary fund.

-If you wish to apply - please download and complete the form below.
+If you wish to apply - please click below for the online form

 Whenever your child is absent from a lesson you will receive a text message to notify you.